mcc-us/bookkeeping/_posts/2024-03-03-closing-journal-entries.md

 ---

-Accounts Flowchart:
+Closin Accounts Flowchart:

 Start: End of accounting period (e.g., month, quarter, year).

-1. Identify Temporary Accounts:
+#### 1. Identify Temporary Accounts:

-    These are accounts whose balances represent the performance of the business for the period (revenue, expenses).
+- Temporary Accounts are only used during an accounting period to summarize income and expenses.
+- Temporary Accounts are closed to **zero** at the end of a period, e.g. revenue, expenses, cost of goods sold.

-    Permanent accounts track ongoing balances and are not closed (assets, liabilities, equity).
+**NOTE: Permanent accounts track ongoing balances and are not closed, e.g. assets, liabilities, equity**.

-2. Prepare Closing Entries (Optional):
+#### 2. Prepare Closing Entries (Optional):

 For each temporary account:
-        Create a closing entry to transfer its balance to a closing account (often "Income Summary" or "Profit and Loss Summary").
+- Create a closing entry to transfer its balance to a closing account (often "Income Summary" or "Profit and Loss Summary").
-        Debit the temporary account to zero out its balance.
+- Debit the temporary account to zero out its balance.
-        Credit the closing account with the amount being transferred.
+- Credit the closing account with the amount being transferred.
-    This step ensures temporary accounts start the new period with zero balances.
+- This step ensures temporary accounts start the new period with zero balances.

-3. Post Closing Entries:
+#### 3. Post Closing Entries:

-    Update the individual account balances in the ledger with the closing entry amounts.
+- Update the individual account balances in the ledger with the closing entry amounts.

-4. Prepare an Adjusted Trial Balance:
+#### 4. Prepare an Adjusted Trial Balance:

-    List all accounts and their balances after posting closing entries.
+- List all accounts and their balances after posting closing entries.
-    This ensures total debits still equal total credits, even after closing adjustments.
+- This ensures total debits still equal total credits, even after closing adjustments.

-5. Close the Closing Account (Optional):
+#### 5. Close the Closing Account (Optional):

 Depending on your system:
-        Create a final entry to transfer the closing account balance (net income/loss) to the retained earnings account.
+- Create a final entry to transfer the closing account balance (net income/loss) to the retained earnings account.
-        Debit the closing account to zero it out.
+- Debit the closing account to zero it out.
-        Credit the retained earnings account with the net income/loss.
+- Credit the retained earnings account with the net income/loss.
-    This updates retained earnings to reflect the period's performance.
+- This updates retained earnings to reflect the period's performance.

-6. Review and Analyze Statements:
+#### 6. Review and Analyze Statements:

-    Prepare and analyze financial statements like the balance sheet and income statement using the final account balances.
+- Prepare and analyze financial statements like the balance sheet and income statement using the final account balances.
-    Ensure they accurately reflect the company's financial position and performance.
+- Ensure they accurately reflect the company's financial position and performance.

-7. Re-Open Temporary Accounts (Optional):
+#### 7. Re-Open Temporary Accounts (Optional):

-    After statement analysis, reverse the closing entries made earlier for temporary accounts.
+- After statement analysis, reverse the closing entries made earlier for temporary accounts.
-    Debit the closing account and credit the individual temporary accounts with the same amounts originally transferred.
+- Debit the closing account and credit the individual temporary accounts with the same amounts originally transferred.
-    This resets temporary accounts to zero, preparing them for recording transactions in the new period.
+- This resets temporary accounts to zero, preparing them for recording transactions in the new period.

-8. Start New Accounting Period:
+#### 8. Start New Accounting Period:

-    Continue recording transactions in the journal and posting them to the ledger accounts.
+- Continue recording transactions in the journal and posting them to the ledger accounts.
-    The cycle repeats from here for the next accounting period.
+- The cycle repeats from here for the next accounting period.

-Notes:
+#### Notes:

-    Closing entries are optional in some accounting systems and for businesses with continuous accounting periods.
+- Closing entries are optional in some accounting systems and for businesses with continuous accounting periods.
-    Check with your accountant or refer to relevant accounting standards for specific requirements and practices in your context.
+ - Check with your accountant or refer to relevant accounting standards for specific requirements and practices in your context.